UWTSD Home - Study With Us - Postgraduate Courses - Sport and Exercise Nutrition (MSc)

-This master’s degree is designed for individuals who wish to work as Sports Nutrition Practitioners / Sports Nutritionists.
+This Master’s degree is designed for individuals who wish to work as sports nutrition practitioners or sports nutritionists.

 Sports Nutrition is a growing area in sport and the programme has been designed to meet the needs of those who wish to work in this field of sport.
 There is currently a high demand for practitioners who have the skills to work in sport.

 The programme will give you the knowledge and skills needed to become a sports nutrition practitioner / sports nutritionist.